Best Walking Shoe Frequently Asked Questions

 Whether you suffer from osteoarthritis, are an underpronator or overpronator, have Plantar Fasciitis, high arches or flat feet, I can help you find the best walking shoe for your particular needs.

 Have a look at this list of most frequently asked questions which will most likely address your questions related to picking the best walking shoe.
-In addition, don't miss these helpful tips I put together to help you shop for the most

 Q: I have osteoarthritis in my knees.
 Which shoes would you recommend?